Professor of Biblical Studies

 Joined faculty in 1997.
 Prior to that time he taught in the religion department at Ferrum College from 1986-1997.

-Mr. Sumney is a member of the Society of Biblical Literature and is past president for the Southeastern Region of the Society.
-At the national level, he also served as the chair of the steering committee for the Theology of the Disputed Paulines Group from 1996-2001 and currently serves as the chair of the steering committee for the Disputed Paulines Section.
-He is also currently chair for the Pauline Epistles and Literature Section of the International Meeting of the SBL.
+Dr. Sumney is a member of the Society of Biblical Literature and is past president for the Southeastern Region of the Society.
+At the national level, he also served as the chair of the steering committee for the Theology of the Disputed Paulines Group from 1996-2001 and as the chair of the steering committee for the Disputed Paulines Section from 2004-2012.
+He also chaired the Pauline Epistles and Literature Section of the International Meeting of the SBL 2003-2008.
 He was elected to membership in the Studiorum Novi Testamenti Societas (SNTS) in 2005.

-He has written six books: The Bible: An Introduction (2010); Colossians; A Commentary, New Testament Library Series (2008); Philippians, A Handbook for Second-Year Greek Students (2007); Servants of Satan, False Brothers, and Other Pauline Opponents (1999); Preaching Apocalyptic Texts (co-authored with Larry Paul Jones; 1999) and Identifying Paul’s Opponents (1990).
-He is editor of The Order of the Ministry; Equipping the Saints (2002) and co-editor of Theology and Ethics in Paul and His Interpreters (1996) and Paul and Pathos (2001).
+He has written seven books: Paul: Apostle and Fellow Traveler (2014); The Bible: An Introduction (2010; 2nd edition, 2014); Colossians; A Commentary, New Testament Library Series (2008); Philippians, A Handbook for Second-Year Greek Students (2007); Servants of Satan, False Brothers, and Other Pauline Opponents (1999); Preaching Apocalyptic Texts (co-authored with Larry Paul Jones; 1999) and Identifying Paul’s Opponents (1990).
+He is editor of Reading Paul’s Letter to Romans (2012); The Order of the Ministry; Equipping the Saints (2002) and co-editor of Theology and Ethics in Paul and His Interpreters (1996) and Paul and Pathos (2001).
 He also has written over 30 articles in journals and books.
-He also contributed entries to the New Interpreter’s Dictionary of the Bible and the Dictionary of the Later New Testament and Its Developments, and the forthcoming Dictionary of Scripture and Ethics.
-In addition, was a contributor to the The College Study Bible.
-He is currently working on a book on Romans and an issue of the International Sunday School Lessons.
+He also contributed entries to the New Interpreter’s Dictionary of the Bible and the Dictionary of the Later New Testament and Its Developments, and the Dictionary of Scripture and Ethics.
+In addition, was a contributor to the The College Study Bible and the CEB Study Bible.
+He is currently working on a book on Paul’s use of tradition, a commentary on 1 Corinthians, and the Bible study section of an issue of the New International Sunday School Lesson Annual.